eGovPDX/portlandor/web/modules/custom/portland/modules/portland_location_picker/README.md

 - ***display_city_limits*** - When TRUE, the city limits border is displayed.
 Default is TRUE.

 - ***require_city_limits*** - When TRUE, selected locations are required to be within the Portland city limits.
 Clicks outside the permiter will result in a Javascript alert, and the click will not be registered.
-Default is TRUE.
+Default is FALSE.

 ### Example of custom properties